Guinea Pigs

 Diet

-The majority of a guinea pig’s diet must be hay, so a supply of good quality hay should always be available.
+The majority of a guinea pig's diet must be hay, so a supply of good quality hay should always be available.
 Muesli style dried food should not be fed, instead we recommend hay based pellets to avoid selective eating.
-Piggies should also be fed around 1 cup of fresh veggies per day, and must always have access to fresh drinking water.
+Piggies should also be fed around 1 cup of fresh forage/herbs/greens per day, and must always have access to fresh drinking water.

 Adoption Fees